thobiolove2code/Stryker/README.md

 # Stryker

-This is a ios project that is used for Stryker Company
+This is a ios project that is used for Stryker Company.